koush/ha_scrypted/README.md

 # Scrypted Custom Component for Home Assistant

 The Scrypted Custom Component for Home Assistant adds support for Scrypted NVR cards.
+This custom component is unnecessary if Scrypted was installed as a Home Assistant OS addon.

 ## Scrypted Setup